Diane Finegood

-Diane Terri Finegood is an American–Canadian kinesiologist, chemical and biomedical engineer, and physiologist.
+Diane Terri Finegood is an American–Canadian engineer and physiologist.
 Finegood was elected a Fellow of the Canadian Academy of Health Sciences in 2007.

 Early life and education

-Finegood completed her bachelor's degree in Chemical Engineering from the University of Michigan and her master's degree in Biomedical Engineering from Northwestern University.
-Following this, she obtained her PhD in Physiology and Biophysics from the University of Southern California in 1984.
+Finegood completed her bachelor's degree in chemical engineering from the University of Michigan and her master's degree in biomedical engineering from Northwestern University.
+Following this, she obtained her PhD in physiology and biophysics from the University of Southern California in 1984.